-- The Water Industry Approved Plumbers’ Scheme (WIAPS) is run by the Water Regulations Advisory Scheme.
+- The Water Industry Approved Plumbers’ Scheme (WIAPS) is run by the Water Regs UK.
 Not all plumbing businesses registered with WIAPS have signed up to WaterSafe at this time, so WIAPS may have additional qualified plumbers near you.

 - The Association of Plumbing & Heating Contractors is the trade body for qualified plumbing and heating businesses, and you can search for a local plumber on their website.

 - The Chartered Institute of Plumbing and Heating Engineering is the professional body representing the UK’s plumbing and heating industry.
 Their website contains information about members, and you can search for a local plumber through them.